menu

 Overview

 Parker is a tiny city located in the state of Pennsylvania.
 With a population of 690 people and just one neighborhood, Parker is the 913th largest community in Pennsylvania.
-Parker has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Parker has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Occupations and Workforce